brianshumate/ansible-jepsen/README.md

 * elasticsearch
 * mongodb

+### A Wee Spot of Ramshackle Troubleshooting

-"Help, I'm using VirtualBox, getting SSH timeouts, and the playbook fails!"
+**"Help, I'm using VirtualBox, seeing SSH timeouts, and the playbook fails!"**

 Re-run the playbook based on Ansible's `--limit` suggestion while shaking your fist at VirtualBox and adjusting the onion on your belt.
 For example: